redbrick/docs/docs/webgroup/blockbot.md

 source .venv/bin/activate
 ```

-3. Create a new file called `.env` inside the repo folder and paste your bot token into the file as such:
+3. Rename `.env.sample` to `.env` inside the repo folder and fill in the environment variables with your secrets. e.g.:

 ```
 TOKEN=<Discord bot token here>
 ```

 4. Run `pip install -r requirements.txt` to install the required packages.
-5. Once that's done, start the bot by running `python3 -m src`.
+5. Start the bot by running `python3 -m src`.

-## FAQ

-- If you get errors related to missing token environment variables, run `source .env`.